|

 If you have any news you want to report CONTACT US and we may include it on our website.

-| Please note that the content on our website is offered to our readers solely on an informational basis.
+Please note that the content on our website is offered to our readers solely on an informational basis.
 The Columbia Parkinson's Support Group does not research or investigate further any published articles or stories we have included.
-We do not provide additional follow-up to verify that they are anything other than interesting to note.
+We do not provide additional follow-up to verify that they are anything other than informational.
 We urge you to do your own follow-up on any of the information found in our newsletter.
-Use caution when "surfing" the internet and any website! |
+Please use caution when "surfing" the internet and any website!

 Return to top of this page